Quiq/ui-extensions/README.md

 #### Conversation object
 - `id` (string) - The id of the conversation
-- `owner` (string) - The id of the agent the conversation is assigned to
+- `owner` (string?) - The id of the agent the conversation is assigned to if it's assigned
 - `contact` (Contact?) - The contact data for the conversation (or `null` if conversation is a collaboration)
 - `messages` (array<Message>) - The array of messages for the conversation
 - `collaboration` (Conversation?) - The conversation object of the collaboration (or `null` if there isn't one)